latitudegames/GPT-3-Encoder/README.md

 - `total`: the total number of tokens in the text.
 - `unique`: the number of unique tokens in the text.
 - `frequencies`: an object containing the frequency of each token in the text.
+- `postions`: an object mapping tokens to positions in the encoded string
+- `tokens`: same as the output to tokens
 Compatibility

 This library is compatible with both Node.js and browser environments, we have used webpack to build /dist/bundle.js 1.5 MB including the data.
 A compiled version for both environments is included in the package.